-- 2D Use this scheme if your application is fill-limited.
-You can also scale geometry performance and texture memory size by using view-frustum culling techniques. - DB Use this scheme when your application's frame rendering can be sequenced into equally consuming phases.
-This requires being able to divide your scene into multiple components and then to composite them correctly.
+Mode Recommended Use 2D Use this scheme if your application is fill-limited.
+You can also scale geometry performance and texture memory if your application is using view-frustum culling techniques.
+3D Use this scheme where you would normally use the DB scheme but where you experience scalability problems caused by a graphics I/O bottleneck on the destination pipe.
+For 3D decomposition, the graphics I/O per pipe is constant when changing the number of contributing pipes.
+Unlike the DB scheme, however, adding pipes to a 3D compound increases latency.
+DB Use this scheme when your application's frame rendering can be sequenced into equally consuming phases.
+This requires the application to divide your scene into multiple components and then to composite them correctly.
 Scalability here can be either on fill, geometry, or graphics resources (texture) depending on the application.
-Note that this scheme introduces added latency. - Eye Use this scheme for stereo viewing. - DPLEX Use this scheme for general load balancing where the application maintains a reasonably steady frame rate.
+FSAA Use this scheme if graphics quality is a primary concern.
+EYE,HMD Use these schemes for stereo viewing.
+DPLEX Use this scheme for general load balancing where the application maintains a reasonably steady frame rate.